 Costco is notorious for deals on bulk items, and Groupon is famous for deals on tourist attractions and local services, like massages and fitness classes.
 But, don’t overlook these offline and online resources for booking cheap travel.

 Although Sam’s Club suspended its travel services starting in 2017, Costco offers cruise and vacation packages.
-A four-night cruise from Los Angeles to Mexico starts at $259, with travel dates in March.
-The Costco site even has a four-night Garza Blanca Preserve Resort & Spa package from $469, with a $100 resort credit, ground transportation and hotel taxes included.
+A three-night cruise from Sydney starts at $204 a person.

 The Costco site even has a section dedicated to last-minute cruise deals.
 You can find Carnival, Celebrity, Disney and Royal Caribbean cruises, with travelers receiving Costco Cash cards following their vacations.

-You might be used to making travel plans on your home computer, but you might be paying more on reservations if you’re neglecting using mobile apps.
+You might be used to making travel plans on your home computer, but you might be paying more on reservations if you’re neglecting to use mobile apps.

 Mahesh Chaddah, co-founder of hotel reservations website Reservations.com, agreed with the sentiment.
 He recommended using apps because “many hotels offer limited discount rates to mobile users only.”
 After all, these brands want to encourage you to use their apps whenever you research pricing — and good deals are one way to keep you an active user.

 Not sure which apps to download?
 Travelocity and Orbitz are good options.
-Each offer mobile-exclusive deals through their apps.
+Each offers mobile-exclusive deals through their apps.

 Similarly, if you are flying to or from a big city, you can find cheaper airfare to nearby airports.
-A weekend trip to Miami from Dallas, from Feb.
-24 to 26, will cost you $342 aboard American Airlines.
-However, Ft.
-Lauderdale, Fla., is a 30-minute drive from Miami, and you can book a flight aboard Spirit Airlines for the same week for $150.
+A weekend trip to Miami from Dallas costs $728 round-trip on American Airlines for the same dates listed above.
+However, if you fly out of Fort Lauderdale (a 30-minute drive from Miami), it only costs $238.

-If it’s Monday and you can hardly wait until the weekend to scratch that travel itch, there’s no reason you can’t be at least a little flexible about where you travel.
+If it’s Monday and you can hardly wait until the weekend to scratch that travel itch, there’s no reason you can’t be a little flexible about where you travel.